Resource Library

 Faithful Generosity Story Shelf

-Each entry in our Story Shelf is short enough to be read and discussed during a committee meeting or other group gathering.
-Our hope is that these accessible vignettes will spark new questions, conversation, and imagination among clergy and laity about what might be possible with the funds, buildings, land, and other resources in their care.
+This story collection highlights congregations and other religious groups who are using their assets and resources in creative ways as an expression of faithful giving.
+Each story is short enough to read and discuss during a committee meeting or other group gathering.
+Use these accessible vignettes to spark new questions, conversation, and imagination with your leaders about funds, buildings, land, and other resources in your care.
 If you know a story that should be included in the Story Shelf, suggest it here.

 Read stories about: